Monitoring an organization

 - initial: a leg in a point-to-point call

-- consultation: the initial call is on hold and one of the initial callers is talking to a third person, possibly with the intention of transferring the call or creating a conference
+- consultation: the initial call is on hold and one of the initial callers is talking to a third person, possibly with the intention of transferring the call or creating a meeting

 - transferred: the initial call has been transferred

-- ad hoc participant: this is a call leg in an ad hoc conference
+- ad hoc participant: this is a call leg in an ad hoc meeting

-- scheduled participant: this is a call leg in a scheduled conference
+- scheduled participant: this is a call leg in a scheduled meeting

 - : When the call started (that is, when the call connected) and the time that the call ended